ece362-purdue/proton-labs/lab2-interrupts/README.md

 2. `gpio_isr` - This single ISR will handle interrupts from both GP21 and GP26.
 It should:
     - Identify which pin triggered the interrupt (check the pending events register)
     - If GP21: acknowledge the interrupt, turn off all user LEDs GP22-GP25, and enter DORMANT state
-    - If GP26: acknowledge both the DORMANT wake event and the rising edge interrupt, then turn on GP22-GP25
+    - If GP26: acknowledge the rising edge interrupt, then turn on GP22-GP25
+        - A previous version of this document said to acknowledge both the DORMANT wake event and rising edge interrupt, but upon further inspection and debugging, it appears they achieve the same thing.

 > [!TIP]
 > If you're unsure what functions to use, use the [C/C++ SDK functions](https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf).
 Search for GPIO and/or IRQ functions.